erl7902/interstitials/README.md

 # interstitials
  Currently a giant mishmash of scripts to attempt to recognize interstitial ads on webpages.
  Main two files are selenium-test, which crawls through for screenshots, and the hough-transform.
+ NOTE: will no longer be updating screenshots folder.
+Run selenium-test for most up-to-date data.

 requirements
 -------------